mn3mnn/SOS-game/README.md

-# SOS-game
+# SOS-game with Python
-Playing SOS game in the terminal
+Playing SOS game in the terminal two players game